sartography/SpiffWorkflow/doc/bpmn/synthesis.rst

 workflow, we'll present the entire list; otherwise only the human tasks.
 There are actually many points where no human tasks are available to execute; the :code:`advance` method runs the other runnable tasks if we've opted to skip displaying them; we'll look at that method after this one.

+There may also be points where there are no runnable tasks at all (for example, if the entire process is waiting on a timer).
+In that case, we'll do nothing until the user indicates we can proceeed (the timer will fire regardless of what the user does -- we're just preventing this loop from executing repeatedly when there's nothing to do).

 .. code:: python